Accept International Payments: What Businesses Need to Know

 Razorpay’s USD 30K Limit

-This limitation of Razorpay is that certain international payments flows have a cap of USD 30,000 per transaction, as required by regulations.
+This limitation of Razorpay is that certain international payment flows have a cap of USD 30,000 per transaction, as required by regulations.

 Pricing and Fees